-Construct a dose-response curve using the OD values expressed as a percentage of the OD of the zero standard (0.0 ng/mL) against the aflatoxin content of the standard.
+Construct a dose-response curve using the OD values expressed as a percentage (%B/Bo) of the OD of the zero (0.0) standard against the aflatoxin content of the standard.
 Unknowns are measured by interpolation from the standard curve.

-The information contained on the label of a standard vial refers to the contents of that vial.
-However, the sample has been diluted at a 5:1 ratio with 70% methanol, so the level of aflatoxin shown by the standard must be multiplied by 5 in order to indicate the ng of aflatoxin per gram of commodity (ppb) as follows.
+The information contained on the label of each standard vial refers to the contents of that vial.
+However, the sample has been diluted at a 1:5 ratio with 70% methanol.
+Therefore, the level of aflatoxin shown by the standard must be multiplied by 5 in order to indicate the ng of aflatoxin per gram of commodity (ppb) as follows.

-Standard (ng/mL) Commodity (ng/mL)
+Standard (ng/mL) Commodity (ppb)

 0.0 0.0

 0.2 1.0

 0.5 2.5

 1.0 5.0

 2.0 10.0

 4.0 20.0

-The sample dilution results in a standard curve from 1 ppb to 20 ppb.
-If a sample contains aflatoxin at greater than the highest standard, it should be diluted appropriately in 70% methanol and retested.
+The sample dilution results in a range of detection of 1 - 20 ppb.
+If a sample contains aflatoxin at a greater concentration than the highest standard, it should be diluted appropriately in 70% methanol and retested.
 The extra dilution step should be taken into consideration when expressing the final result.